-The Vidrala group operates at international level and is therefore exposed to currency risk on foreign currency operations.
+The Vidrala Group operates at international level and is therefore exposed to currency risk on foreign currency operations.

-Currency risk affecting the Group's present structure arise, mainly, from the risks inherent in the global expansion of the Group after the incorporation of Encirc Ltd. whose business is largely conducted in Pounds Sterling.
-In order to quantify the sensitivity to the currency at a consolidated level, as a result of the above, 33.77% of sales and 43.64% of operating income, EBITDA, obtained during 2021 is generated in Pounds Sterling, which may be affected by fluctuations in this currency against the Euro.
-There is also a risk of conversion to euros of the cash resources generated by the United Kingdom business in pounds sterling, so that the depreciation of the pound could reduce the countervalue in euros, reducing the cash generated by the business.
+Currency risk affecting the Group's present structure arise, mainly, from the risks inherent in the global expansion of the Group after the incorporation of Encirc Ltd. in 2015, whose business is largely conducted in Pounds Sterling.
+In order to quantify the sensitivity to the currency at a consolidated level, as a result of the above, 33.54% of sales and 31.24% of operating income, EBITDA, obtained during the year 2022 is generated in Pounds Sterling, which may be affected by fluctuations in this currency against the Euro.
+There is also a risk of translating cash generated by the acquired business in Pounds Sterling to Euros, to repay a debt that was acquired in Euros.
+The depreciation of the Pound Sterling against the Euro could reduce its equivalent value in Euros, thus reducing cash.

-Quantifying currency risk based on 2021 data, if the Pound Sterling depreciated against the Euro by an average of 5% over a year, without considering any hedging or insurance instruments, and the remaining variables remained constant, consolidated profit of the group would be affected by approximately 2%, and annual cash flow would be reduced by approximately 3%.
+Quantifying currency risk based on 2022 data, if the Pound Sterling depreciated against the Euro by an average of 5% over a year, without considering any hedging or insurance instruments, and the remaining variables remained constant, consolidated profit of the Group would be affected by approximately 1.3%, and annual cash flow would be reduced by approximately 3%.